Effectful Mealy Machines: Introduction

-\EffectfulStreams{} follow this coinductive principle, with two important differences.
-The first is that, instead of an element of a set, each piece of the stream will be an \emph{effectful process}: formally, a morphism in an \effectfulTriple{}.
-The second is that each piece of the stream -- each process -- will not occur in isolation, but will be allowed to communicate with the next piece via a \emph{memory}.
-This second principle allows for causal communication: messages can be passed from the past to the future, but not the other way around.
-A minimalistic example of an \effectfulStream{} is a ``counter'' program (\Cref{eq:counter}) printing the natural numbers by counting in memory.
-We assume little about the semantics of ``$\print$'': it can be any morphism $\print ∈ ℂ(ℕ; I)$ of any \effectfulTriple{} $(𝕍,ℙ,ℂ)$.
-This \effectfulStream{} does not have inputs nor outputs, $\mathsf{count} ∈ \Stream[ℂ](I;I)$, only the memory is returned as an output and received as an input at each step.
+\kl{Effectful streams} follow this coinductive principle, with two important differences.
+The first is that, instead of an element of a set, each piece of the stream will be an \emph{effectful process}: formally, a morphism in an \kl{effectful triple}.
+The second is that each piece of the stream—each process—will not occur in isolation, but will be allowed to communicate with the next piece via a \emph{memory}.
+This second principle allows causal communication: messages can be passed from the past to the future, but not the other way around.
+A minimalistic example of an \kl{effectful stream} is a ``counter'' program (\Cref{eq:counter}) printing the natural numbers by counting in memory.
+We assume little about the semantics of ``$\print$'': it can be any morphism $\print ∈ \cat{C}(\naturals; I)$ of any \kl{effectful triple} $(\cat{V},\cat{P},\cat{C})$.
+This \kl{effectful stream} does not have inputs nor outputs, $\mathsf{count} ∈ \Stream[\cat{C}](I;I)$, only the memory is returned as an output and received as an input at each step.